How to Clean Solar Panels

 Turn Off the PV System

-The first step that you need to think of when cleaning your solar panels is to turn off the DC switch located in the combiner box.
+The first step that you need to think of before cleaning your solar panels is to turn off the DC switch located in the combiner box.
 This is essential to guarantee your safety and to make sure that the solar panels won’t get damaged by water inside the junction box, exposed wires, or broken seals while DC electricity is flowing through the system.

 New PV systems in the US according to NEC 2017 are now required to have a rapid shutdown system, that will instantly reduce the voltage of the PV array to zero from an easy access location inside the house or business.
 This will guarantee security in any case for the homeowners and firefighters as well.